sukovanej/effect-http/README.md

 ```

 In a real environment, we will probably use the derived client
-using `MockClient.make`.
+using `Client.make`.
 But for tests, we probably want a dummy
 client which will return values conforming the API.
 For such
 a use-case, we can derive a mock client.